Large-scale investors: the cause or the solution to our housing woes?

 Reports claim funds are not cause of high rents and may be key to unlocking supply

-For the second time in three days, we’ve had a report suggesting institutional investors in the property market far from being the villians of the peace as so many like to contend may in fact be the solution to the State’s housing woes.
+For the second time in three days, we’ve had a report suggesting institutional investors in the property market far from being the villians of the peace may in fact be the solution to the State’s housing woes.

 A Davy report suggests the noticeable slowdown in house price inflation, a product of the Central Bank’s tough mortgage lending rules, has merely resulted in the transfer of housing demand and therefore price pressure to the rental market, as evidenced by rocketing rents in Dublin and elsewhere.